Alphagan (Brimonidine Tartrate)

 Who Should Not Take Alphagan

-Do not use Alphagan if you are allergic to brimonidine tartrate or any ingredients in the formulation, if you are taking monoamine oxidase (MAO) inhibitor antidepressants, or if you are a child younger than 2 years of age.
-Do not use if the seal around the cap is broken or if the product shows signs of tampering.
+Do not use Alphagan if you are allergic to brimonidine tartrate or any of its ingredients, are taking monoamine oxidase inhibitors, or are under 2 years of age.

 Medical Conditions to Discuss